clebert/cybernaut/@cybernaut/chrome/README.md

 > A [`@cybernaut/engine`][package-engine]-compatible API for [Google Chrome][external-google-chrome].

-*Note: This API is still work-in-progress and therefore incomplete and unstable.* 🔥
+**This API is still work-in-progress and therefore incomplete and unstable!** 🔥

 ## Installation